JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 If, God forbid, the installation of all relevant platforms based on these yml-files fails for some reason, all involved libraries must be installed manually.
 Some guidance on how this can be done is presented in the file "*IF\_CONDA\_INSTALLATION\_FAILS.md*".<br>

 On the other hand, if you have managed to install the two conda environments "*fenicsproject*" and "*gmsh\_latest\_version*" you are now ready to start running simulations.

+# Running all of the scripts

+The easiest way to run all relevant script is to use the bash-script called *run\_all.sh*.
+To run this script, begin by typing:<br>

+"*chmod +x run\_all.sh*"<br>

+which gives you permission to run all scripts in succession.
+You might need to add a "sudo" in front of chmod to make this work.
+Next, you can run all scripts in the following way:<br>

+"*./run\_all.sh*"<br>

-To this end, let's navigate to the Code-folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>
+and this will generate all meshes, run the FEM-simulations as well as analysing the generated data.
+If you are interested in all of the individual steps, you can navigate to the Code-folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>

 Enjoy!